 Does the office complex meet ADA standards, and is it accessible?
 Make sure it adheres to handicap regulations and has the correct ratio of bathroom facilities.
 Emergency exits and fire escapes should remain unobstructed at all times, and normal entrances and exits must be easy to get to.
 Having an accessible office space makes a huge difference for people with limited mobility or visual or hearing impairments and benefits everyone.

-There’s a lot to consider, but 620 N Lasalle hope this brief guide on how to find office space for small businesses has been helpful.
+There’s a lot to consider, but 620 N Lasalle hopes this brief guide on how to find office space for small businesses has been helpful.
 If you have a small business and want to rent an office, it might be worth your while to take a look at our small office spaces in River North, Chicago.
 For more information, contact us today.

 Table of Contents